 - Simplified Support: Assign ownership and statuses to agents, and create teams to organize departments, regions, branches, or specialists.

 - Customer Profiles: Creates a unique profile for each customer.

 - Multiple Channels: Choose from CM.com’s list of available channels and connect the ones you want to use.
 Easily add new channels as needed.

 - Intuitive Dashboard: Get set up and start using the dashboard right away – no development skills required.

 - Automatic Channel Fallback: We guarantee the delivery of every message.
 If there is no internet connection available or your message doesn’t get delivered on your initial channel, an SMS fallback is initiated to ensure the recipient gets your message.

-Request a free demo of Customer Contact, or get started right away!
+Request a free demo of the Mobile Marketing Cloud, or get started right away!